iPad, iPhone and iPod touch Switch Interface

 Timing further describes how keys are sent.

-For Full Duration timing, Tapio holds the keyboard key down as long as the associated adaptive switch is held down.
+For Full Duration timing, Tapio holds the keyboard key, mouse button or joystick button down as long as the associated adaptive switch is held down.

 For Pulse timing the key is held down only briefly and released no matter how long the associated adaptive switch is held down.
 For example, in RJ mode when an adaptive switch is first pressed the ~ (tilde) and then the 1 (ONE) keys are sent in quick succession.
 Nothing happens when the adaptive switch is released.